Medical Background

 How does the clinic approach cartilage regeneration?

-Our approach to cartilage regeneration includes cutting-edge techniques like injections, liquid cartilage and stem cell therapies.
+Our approach to cartilage regeneration includes cutting-edge techniques like injections, liquid cartilage and Stem Cell / Medicinal Signaling Cell therapies.
 We focus on preserving and enhancing the natural regenerative capabilities of the body, using minimally invasive procedures wherever possible.

 What are the latest advancements in cartilage treatment available at the clinic?